MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-vision-imageanalysis-readme.md

 #### Using Entra ID

-You can also authenticate `ImageAnalysisClient` with [Entra ID](https://learn.microsoft.com/entra/fundamentals/whatis) using the [Azure Identity library](https://learn.microsoft.com/python/api/overview/azure/identity-readme?view=azure-python).
-To use the [DefaultAzureCredential](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) provider shown below, or other credential providers in this library, install the `azure-identity` package:
+To use the [DefaultAzureCredential](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) provider shown below, or other credential providers, install the `azure-identity` package:

 ```bash
 pip install azure.identity